openjs-foundation/cross-project-council/proposals/stage-1/PROJECT_PROGRESSION/PROJECT_PROGRESSION.md

 ### Impact Stage (formerly 'Top-Level')
 **Definition**

 The Impact Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintainence, and long-term support.
-These projects have reached a
+Impact Stage projects are used commonly in enterprise production environments and have large, well-established project communities.

 **Examples**